There is a famous saying that goes, “Put the first things first.”

 Indeed, the chaos in our world and our personal lives may exist because we heavily rely on our knowledge, and not from the wisdom of God.

 We are all invited to seek God’s wisdom.
-Let us always take time in silence to listen to God and one another and to take a break from all the noises and distractions in our daily lives.
+Let’s always take time in silence.
+Take a break from all the noises and distractions in our daily lives.
+Listen to God and one another.
 The book of Proverbs (4:7) says that the beginning of wisdom is getting wisdom, and whatever you get, get insight.
 Getting wisdom is the wisest thing you can do!